theonewhowritesthedocs/lwms-docs/docs/apps/reassign_lpn.md

 # Reassign License Plate

-The Reassign License Plate WebApp allows you to link and unlink stock to and from LPNs.
+The Reassign License Plate WebApp allows you to assign and depalletize (unassign) stock to and from LPNs.

 ## Flow Diagram